Rakan AlSheikh

 Ahmad is an Executive MBA candidate at HEC Paris and holds an Msc in Financial Analysis and Fund Management from the University of Exeter.
 He earned his Bachelor's degree in Accounting and Finance from the University of Aberdeen.
 Moreover, Ahmad is a CFA Charterholder, and served multiple positions including the chairmanship of CFA Society Saudi Arabia.

-CMF 2026 Moderators
+CMF 2026 Moderators & MC

-Nayef Alathel
+Nayef AlAthel

 Group Chief Sales & Marketing Officer